Aurum Group's Michelle Yong Talks About Beating The "Third-Generation Curse"

 (Related: "I'm Just Not That Interested In Growing An 'Empire'," Says Unlisted Collection's Loh Lik Peng)

-One of Found8’s key initiatives, launching later this year, will be the Asian Family Business Lab, which aims to provide bespoke accelerator frameworks for under-performing family business units.
+One of Found8’s key initiatives, launching later this year, will be the Family Business Innovation Programme, which aims to provide bespoke accelerator frameworks for under-performing family business units.
 “We’re looking for participants with a growth mindset, who want to implement change, rather than just hypothesise,” says Michelle emphatically.
 It’s obvious that her abiding interest in family businesses has not waned in the least.
 “Family businesses make up a very high percentage of all businesses in Asia,” she reminds us.
 “They are the lifeblood of many economies.”

 On a personal level, she is driven by a desire to build a thriving legacy for the next-generation leaders in her family.
 “The third generation has done incredibly well, they beat the curse.
 So those of us from the fourth generation better not drop the ball.
 I want to help us grow in lots of different areas.
 Beyond construction and real estate, we hope to go into co-living, co-retirement and co‑learning projects, and Found8 will be a catalyst for these ideas.”